tanujnotes/Olauncher/README.md

 Thank you and have a great day!

+##

-*P.S.
-Checking out our [About](https://tanujnotes.notion.site/Olauncher-Minimal-AF-4843e398b05a455bb521b0665b26fbcd) page in Olauncher settings is highly recommended.*
+**P.S.** To maintain the simplicity of Olauncher, a few niche features are availble but hidden.
+Please check out the [About](https://tanujnotes.notion.site/Olauncher-Minimal-AF-4843e398b05a455bb521b0665b26fbcd) page in Olauncher settings for the complete list.